 Like you, we are busy people, so we like to keep things simple, quick and easy.

 1 Identify a slot on the visitors’ calendar here.
-We can accommodate a maximum of two people at once, so find a time when no more than one person is listed as visiting.
-(Sometimes more than 2 people are listed as visiting at once, due to exceptional circumstances.
-Please find a time when there is no more than one visitor – we are unable to accept requests to exceed our maximum of two people.)
+We can accommodate a maximum of one medical student at once, so find a time when no medical student is listed as visiting.
+(Sometimes more than 1 student is listed as visiting at once, due to exceptional circumstances.
+Please find a time when there is no medical student listed – we are unable to accept requests to exceed our maximum of one student at one time.
+Please don’t ask!)
+Medical students and doctors are clearly differentiated in the online calendar – we plan to have one medical student and one doctor at the same time, but not two medical students.

-You already have two people visiting when I would like to come.
+You already have one medical student visiting when I would like to come.
 Is there any way I could be accommodated?

 Sadly, this will not be possible.
-We have set a maximum of two people at once to make sure that we can offer a varied and interesting experience.
-Two really is the maximum.
+We have set a maximum of one medical student at once to make sure that we can offer a varied and interesting experience.
+One really is the maximum.
 Sorry!
+We plan to have a medical student and doctor visiting at the same time but never more than one medical student.
+Medical students and doctors are clearly differentiated on the calendar.

 We want this process to be streamlined – we do not need these other things that people sometimes ask about: